facelessuser/coloraide/docs/src/markdown/gamut.md

 to get close enough to the gamut surface, but it generally provides good results, far surpassing naive clipping.

 It should be noted that most color spaces that have a defined gamut are tied to specific RGB gamuts.
 And when they are gamut mapped, they are done so in those RGB spaces.
-For instance HSL, which represents the sRGB gamut in a cylindrical form will be gamut mapped in sRGB (though simple clipping may be done directly in HSL).
+For instance, HSL which represents the sRGB gamut in a cylindrical form will be gamut mapped in sRGB (though simple clipping may be done directly in HSL).

 There are a few color spaces/models that do not have a clearly defined gamuts.
 One such case is HPLuv, which is only defined as a cylindrical color space that represent only a subset of the sRGB color space.
-Additionally Okhsl and Okhsv are two cylindrical color spaces based on the perceptual Oklab color space that are meant to target the sRGB gamut, but are only a loose approximation which actually can slightly clip the sRGB gamut while simultaneously containing a few colors that exceed the sRGB gamut.
+Additionally Okhsl and Okhsv are two cylindrical color spaces based on the perceptual Oklab color space that are meant to target the sRGB gamut, but are only a loose approximation which can actually slightly clip the sRGB gamut while simultaneously containing a few colors that exceed the sRGB gamut.
 ColorAide will not automatically associate these color spaces with an RGB gamut.
 In the case of HPLuv, there is no specifically defined RGB gamut, and in the case of Okhsl and Okhsv, sRGB is the closest, but does not precisely represent the colors in Okhsl and Okhsv.